Business Success With SprintsScott Williams

 - how easy it is to do?

-It then follows that an important, fast and easy task would have a score of 10,000.
+It then follows that an important, fast and easy task would have a score of 1,000.
 That is 10 multiplied by 10 multiplied by 10.
 Score other activities in the same way.
-Then take on the next sprint activity with the next highest score.
+Then make the next sprint activity the one with the next highest score.
 This way, you are always doing the things that are important, fast and easy to do before you do any unimportant, slow and difficult jobs.
 This is an efficient lesson in how to be a successful business.

-Workload estimation is how much you can get done in the selected sprint period.
+Workload estimation refers to how much you can get done in the selected sprint period.

 NOTE that you set the work that can be done within the fixed sprint period.
 Do not adjust the length of the sprint to complete the activity.
-Activities should be kept to what can be managed in the fixed sprint time.
-A slight modification to this: a slightly longer or shorter sprint if it is necessary to reach a satisfactory stopping point.
+Activities should normally be kept to what can be managed in the fixed sprint time unless a slight modification is necessary to reach a satisfactory stopping point.

 It is entirely acceptable to add stretch goals on what can be achieved within the fixed sprint period.
 It is not a bad thing if the stretch goals are not achieved.
 The principal goal will have been achieved within the sprint period.
 The stretch goal is icing on the cake.

-Putting in this sort of stretch time acts as a bit of a buffer if the activity comes to an unexpected halt, for some reason, during the sprint period.
-You will find that work that was deemed necessary in the sprint period gets delayed.
-Or alternatively turns out not to be necessary.
+Putting in this sort of stretch time acts as a bit of a buffer if the activity comes to an unexpected halt for some reason during the sprint period.
+For example, work that was deemed necessary in the sprint period gets delayed or turns out to be unnecessary.
 The work associated with the stretch goal can be used to fill in and use the remaining sprint time productively.